Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Important Word Explanations

-Pituitary Gland: Hormone-producing gland located at the base of the brain
+- Pituitary Gland: A small gland at the base of the brain that controls many hormones

-Gigantism: Excessive growth in children due to high GH
+- Gigantism: Excessive growth due to high GH levels in children

-Stimulation Test: Test that checks GH deficiency by triggering hormone release
+- Stimulation Test: A test that evaluates GH deficiency by provoking hormone release

 ~END~